Towards Omni-RAG: Comprehensive Retrieval-Augmented Generation for Large Language Models in Medical Applications: Experiments

 \subsection{Enhancement for Different Sizes of Readers}

 We also use models of different sizes as readers.
 We use frozen 7B, 14B, 32B, and 72B Qwen2.5-Instruct models as readers and show the average accuracy on all closed-ended datasets as shown in Figure~\ref{fig:diff_readers}.
-Models of 32B and 72B sizes are applied AWQ.
+AWQ is applied to models of 32B and 72B sizes.
 In general, the performances of the readers in all cases rise with increasing model size, which is attributed to the increasing intrinsic knowledge.
 Significantly, it can be found that the SPO planner brings the most enhancements among all planners, even as the readers' intrinsic knowledge increases.